haratzj/jammitjason/README.md

 6. ES6 Array methods were actively used, such as map, filter, etc.

 ## Problem
 There is one problem that hasn't been resolved - CORS.
 I was using cors-anywhere by Rob (thanks, Rob), but he had to restrict the use of it due to bad people!
 Thus, some features will fail if you did not request grant from the server manually.
 Thus I have included some photos to demonstrate how this app works.
+These can be found under the DEMO folder.

 ## Future!
 Such simple project, no improvements are really needed.
 I could improve the UI for current playlist, but I can't be bothered :'( .
 One important thing is that I will have to create my own cors anywhere server for other projects as well.